Majoramari/cpp-hw-fundamentals/readme.md

 ## Required Task

-The program asks the user for a date and determines whether the given date is the last day of the month and whether it is the last month of the year.
-It provides a simple verification by checking the day and month against the corresponding values.
+The program prompts the user to input a date and calculates the date after incrementing it by one day.
+It handles month transitions, year transitions, and leap years accurately.

 ---